Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/Core/Websocket/Client/Message.md

----
+# Websocket Client Message

-title: Message
+Websocket Client Message trigger.
-description: WebSocket Client Triggers Reference
-published: true
-date: 2023-03-16T22:04:07.074Z
-tags:
-editor: markdown
-dateCreated: 2023-03-16T22:03:09.481Z
----

-## Overview
+## Details

-The Websocket Client Open Trigger is used for when any or a selected client opens.
+The Websocket Client Message Trigger is used for when any or a selected client data is detected.

-For a detailed guide about the Websocket Client see [this page](/Servers-Clients/WebSocket-Clients).

-## Configuration
+## Parameters

 ### Client

 Select any or a specific websocket client

 ## Variables

 Name | Description
 ----:|:------------
 `wsIdx` | The 0-based id of this websocket e.g. `0`, `1`, `2`, etc.